larryaasen/dive/apps/dive_app/README.md

 1. This needs to be replaced: `pod 'obslib', :path => '/Users/larry/Projects/obslib-framework'`, with the publish pod version.

-## Creating a new Dive app for macOS
+## How to create a new Dive app for macOS

 1. $ flutter create dive_app --platforms=macos --template=skeleton
 1. $ cd dive_app